themanyone/itcc/README.txt

 Interactive TCC
 ===============

-A real-eval-print loop (REPL) for C/C++ programmers, written in Python.
+A read-eval-print loop (REPL) for C/C++ programmers, written in Python.

 Interactive TCC (itcc) is a python3 fork of Interactive GCC (igcc) with TCC compiler option.
 Get it from GitHub https://github.com/themanyone/itcc

-Get optional TCC compiler here: git clone https://repo.or.cz/tinycc.git/
+Get TCC compiler here:
+ git clone https://repo.or.cz/tinycc.git/

 The advantage of using TCC is speed.
 There are no compiler delays between entering code and seeing the results!
 But it lacks some of the functionality of GCC.
 Also, TCC is a C compiler, not a C++ compiler like GCC.